Konna Koi no Hanashi: "Sensei"

 Another one of Konosuke's friends, his real name is Sakai.
 Hoping to graduate law school and become a lawyer, the others rely on him to give them law advice.
 He is constantly turning to look in his law book to see if actions people make is legal.
 He takes over the factory after the president dies and even considers taking Harashima's offer of saving 10 of the workers.
 However, he decides to go down fighting with the other workers.

 Yusaku

 He's in his late twenties.
 He is one of the famous three who hang around with Konosuke, and he has a very bad temper.
 He's been in love with Kaori ever since high school, but she has never shown interest in him.
 When he finds out Kaori is Harashima's lover, he becomes terribly rude and says hurtful things to her.
 This is the only way he can deal with his rejection of her and his jealousy of Harashima.

 Shinpei

 Konosuke's nine-year-old son who regrets his poor life but loves his father very much.
 His mother tries to gain complete custody of him but he decides to stay with his father.
+Shinpei had a very close relation with Kaori and at somepoint Kaori acted as Shinpei's surrogate sister, such as helping Shinpei doing his homework, going together to amusement park and even sharing each other about their feelings and thought.